Close Menu

 Autumn: The Shoulder Season

 Autumn is considered the shoulder season in the Redwood National Forest, with mild temperatures and fewer crowds making it an ideal time for outdoor activities.
 The average temperature in the autumn ranges from 45°F to 65°F (7°C to 18°C), making it perfect for hiking, camping, and exploring the forest.
 The autumn season also brings a beautiful display of fall foliage, with the redwoods turning a golden brown.
-(See Also: Tahiti Climate Best Time To Visit – Paradise Found)
+(See Also: Cheapest Time to Visit Rome?
+Off-Season Savings)

 Pros of Visiting in the Autumn: